 “Don’t let them get the better of you.
 Your Emotions are a distraction.
 You Must Master Yourself!” -Yon-Rogg

 Captain Marvel was a very enjoyable experience for me.
 Despite being an average movie, it managed to strike a chord with me on a deeper level.
 On the surface, the reason why isn’t immediately apparent.
 Which is why I’d like to use the movie to examine the underlying themes, rather than the movie itself.
 The first thing to note is that Carol is a woman.
 Shocking, I know!
 And perhaps as a result of this Viers isn’t exactly the most disiplined soldier.
 She has the classic superhero attitude, rushing into danger with a callous disreguard for her own safety.
 Her Mentor and Commander, Yon-Rogg, Constantly chatises her for this.

 “( ) Stop using this, and start using this.
 I want you to be the best version of yourself.“

 He is of course, asking her to keep her powers in check.
-But not only that, but to quash her passions as well.
 I think they make a briliant metaphor for her emotions.
 If you were paying attention, you’ll notice that the Kree are always wearing blue.
 Even their energy weapons glow blue.